Suzi Banks Baum

-Oh, to play a Boy who is magically transformed in to a long-tailed Rat in her first (ever)production of The Pied Piper of Hamelin at Indian Boundary Park in Chicago, right down the street from her own Bethesda Lutheran School.
+Oh, to play a Boy magically transformed in to a long-tailed Rat in her first (ever)production of The Pied Piper of Hamelin at Indian Boundary Park in Chicago, right down the street from Bethesda Lutheran School.
 The red maple wooly knee-highs hidden under her rat costume imprinted her passion for costume changes.

 Pages and pages into a pink leather-bound small book, the cover lavishly embossed with “My Dairy” latched with a key.
 The journal required wedging with her wrists to hold open.
-Suzi’s birthday gift had a thin-throated gullet to receive her first written words on its pale purple lined pages.
+Suzi’s birthday gift had a thin-throated gullet into which she poured herself onto pale purple lined pages.